Founder Wang takes over as CEO as Taiwan's HTC seeks turnaround

 HTC said Wang has been increasingly involved in running various aspects of the business.

-She replaces Peter Chou, who will lead product development as head of the HTC Future Development Lab, an executive role focusing on identifying future growth opportunities.
+She replaces Peter Chou, who will lead product development as head of the HTC Future Development Lab, an executive role focussing on identifying future growth opportunities.

-Chou is known to be more focused on research and development, so the change is positive in that respect, said Jimmy Chen, a technology analyst with Masterlink Securities Investment Advisory in Taipei.
+Chou is known to be more focussed on research and development, so the change is positive in that respect, said Jimmy Chen, a technology analyst with Masterlink Securities Investment Advisory in Taipei.

 But Chou also built a reputation as an abrasive manager whose demanding style hit morale at the company, according to executives previously interviewed by Reuters.